10 things that will affect the value of your home

 For a property-obsessed nation with ever-shrinking pension pots, the value of our homes is understandably high on the agenda.

-That's why - despite the recession and rising unemployment - more than half of UK property owners have made home improvements over the last year, according to a survey from Halifax.
+That's why more than half of UK property owners have made home improvements over the last year, according to a survey from Halifax.

 But equally important is retaining the current value of your home.
 Here are the top 10 most common things that can devalue your home - and how you can avoid them.